The Word on the Herd - April 7, 2016

 The Voice of the Herd's piece on the Marshall first baseman

 Marshall will play WVU on Friday and Saturday

 Marshall will play Potomac State and West Virginia

 Dirk Hayhurst and Rich Donnelly spoke to Marshall Thursday

 Tim Donnelly worked as an assistant coach at Marshall for his first six seasons before being named the program's Head Recruiting Coordinator during the fall of 2012.
-Now in his eighth season, Donnelly continues to serve as an assistant coach, working primarily with the infielders while coaching third base.
+Now in his ninth season, Donnelly continues to serve as an assistant coach, working primarily with the infielders while coaching third base.

 Donnelly has played a vital role in player development at Marshall and has prepared numerous infielders for the next level.
 Notable players include Emmanuel Burriss, who was drafted by the San Francisco Giants in the first round (33rd overall) of the 2006 amateur draft, Drew Saylor, a 13th round draft pick by the Florida Marlins, Andrew Davis, 12th round pick to the Giants, and Kenny Socorro, 44th round pick by the Chicago Cubs.

 Prior to coming to Marshall, Donnelly spent a year at Kent State as an assistant coach and helped lead the Golden Flashes to the Mid-American Conference Regular-Season championship.
 During that year Donnelly was responsible for the infielders, assisted in hitting, and was the first base coach.
 He also handled field maintenance and camp duties.